Past Present and Future of Simulation in Military Medicine

 The Response

-In response to this report, the Medical Simulation Training Center (MSTC) program was quickly established in the United States Army in November of 2005 with the intention to build, sustain, and standardize the skills of the enlisted Army Combat Medics.[8][9]
+In response to this report, the Medical Simulation Training Center (MSTC) program was quickly established in the United States Army in November of 2005 to build, sustain, and standardize the skills of the enlisted Army Combat Medics.[8][9]
 This setup employs training lanes to simulate combat injuries and allow for hands-on skills training, which is standardized across installations.[8]
-Soldiers learn self-aid skills, buddy-aid skills, and combat lifesaver skills, focusing on the three major potentially survivable causes of death chosen based on data from the Vietnam War: extremity hemorrhage, tension pneumothorax, and airway obstruction.[3][8]
+Soldiers learn self-aid skills, buddy-aid skills, and combat lifesaver skills, focusing on the 3 major potentially survivable causes of death chosen based on data from the Vietnam War: extremity hemorrhage, tension pneumothorax, and airway obstruction.[3][8]
 The goal was to stop the “preventable deaths” and to decrease the overall 10% mortality that deployed soldiers were still facing at the front lines.

-Originally, the plan was to have 35 of these centers worldwide, which was later scaled back to a total of 25.[10]
-There are currently 21 MSTC facilities located in the continental United States (CONUS) and outside the continental United States (OCONUS) to train the 35000 U.S. Army medics and all deploying soldiers.[8]
+Originally, the plan was to have 35 of these centers worldwide, which was later scaled back to 25.[10]
+There are currently 21 MSTC facilities in the continental United States (CONUS) and outside the continental United States (OCONUS) to train the 35000 U.S. Army medics and all deploying soldiers.[8]
 These facilities teach and reinforce the TCCC curriculum.
-Using engaging and hands-on methods, medics will renew TCCC training while also developing and practicing more advanced skills like chest tubes and tracheotomies on simulators in calm and simulated distressed settings.[3][8][9][11]
-These facilities also train the combat lifesavers, a non-medical soldier designated by each squad to be trained in more advanced medical skills [9].
-MSTC facilities enabled medics to help train every soldier to use their individual first aid kits (IFAK) and its components, both for self-aid and potentially save a fallen comrade's life.[3][8][9][11]
+Medics use engaging and hands-on methods to renew TCCC training while developing and practicing more advanced skills like chest tubes and tracheotomies on simulators in calm and simulated distressed settings.[3][8][9][11]
+These facilities also train the combat lifesavers, non-medical soldiers designated by each squad, to be trained in more advanced medical skills [9].
+MSTC facilities enabled medics to help train every soldier to use their first aid kits (IFAK) and their components, both for self-aid and potentially to save a fallen comrade's life.[3][8][9][11]
 Facilities have grown to incorporate augmented reality, moulage patients, task trainers, live tissue models, and perfused or non-perfused cadavers.
-The training even expounded to include working dog mannequins to help medics learn life-saving techniques for the canines on the front lines.[11][12]
-In the first 3 to 4 years of practice, these facilities trained several thousand soldiers.
+The training expanded to include working dog mannequins to help medics learn life-saving techniques for the canines on the front lines.[11][12]
+These facilities trained several thousand soldiers in the first 3 to 4 years of practice.
 Towards the height of the Iraq and Afghanistan conflicts, the MSTCs saw 70000 to 90000 trainees annually, with a peak of over 120,000 soldiers in just 17 MSTCs in 2009.
-They were able to provide training for everything from Basic Lifesaving (BLS) to Emergency Medical Technician (EMT) recertification training.[9][11]
+They provided training for everything from Basic Lifesaving (BLS) to Emergency Medical Technician (EMT) recertification training.[9][11]
+Since the assimilation of the MSTC programs into medic training, the U.S. Army Medical Department (AMEDD), medical simulation training has been declared a mission-essential imperative for training new providers and reintegrating those from deployment.[7]

 The U.S. Navy has used simulation as a training aid in several contexts.
-The USNS MERCY and the USNS COMFORT are two large hospital ships that perform regular, advanced-phase training to prepare and test the capabilities of the ship and the crew.
-These drills utilize cut-suit simulators and simulated patients to allow for the practice of movement of personnel and at-sea life-saving procedures.
-The U.S. Navy Medical Department has run simulation drills with live actors and mannequins to practice mass-causality events on many different types of naval vessels (surface ships and submarines) prior to operational deployments.[13]
-The Navy employs a three-module team known as the Expeditionary Resuscitative Surgical System (ERSS) to provide care on-board amphibious or other large ship platforms at sea.[13]
+The USNS MERCY and the USNS COMFORT are 2 large hospital ships that perform regular, advanced-phase training to prepare and test the capabilities of the ship and the crew.
+These drills utilize cut-suit simulators and simulated patients to allow for the practice of personnel movement and at-sea life-saving procedures.
+The U.S. Navy Medical Department has run simulation drills with live actors and mannequins to practice mass-causality events on many naval vessels (surface ships and submarines) before operational deployments.[13]
+The Navy employs a 3-module team, the Expeditionary Resuscitative Surgical System (ERSS), to provide care on board amphibious or other large ship platforms at sea.[13]
 This system includes the Expeditionary Trauma Team (ETT), Expeditionary Surgical Team (EST), and the En Route Care Team (ECT).[13]
 The ERSS teams are frequently composed of sailors who have not previously worked together; therefore, simulation drills allow them to develop an efficient and effective working relationship to provide the best care during operations.
-The U.S. Navy has mastered the ability to incorporate simulation into their medical training, and other world military forces are learning from their success.
-The Royal Navy of Great Britain has sent teams to Norfolk, VA, to investigate the use of simulation training aboard their own aircraft carriers.
+The U.S. Navy has mastered incorporating simulation into their medical training, and other world military forces are learning from their success.
+The Royal Navy of Great Britain has sent teams to Norfolk, VA, to investigate the use of simulation training aboard their aircraft carriers.
+Navy medical corpsmen assigned to the United States Marine Corps (USMC) are trained at the unit level using simulators.
+The individual medical battalions train independently with task trainers and mannequin simulators in a tactical field environment [13].
+Recognizing the importance of service-wide standardization of training, the USMC has begun funding propositions in the last couple of years for the unification and standardization of medical training incorporating simulation.[13]

 Continuing Education